d12frosted/elpa-mirror/gnu/denote-readme.txt

     ⁃ GitHub: <https://github.com/protesilaos/denote>
     ⁃ GitLab: <https://gitlab.com/protesilaos/denote>
 ⁃ Mailing list: <https://lists.sr.ht/~protesilaos/denote>
+⁃ Backronyms: Denote Everything Neatly; Omit The Excesses.
+Don’t Ever Note Only The Epiphenomenal.

 If you are viewing the README.org version of this file, please note that the GNU ELPA machinery automatically generates an Info manual out of it.